 41. Tri Color Lavender Balayage

-This is a warmer take on lavender hair colors.
+This is a warmer take on purple hair colors.
 Slate starts at the roots, and snakes its way downwards, but it soon gives way to a warm and bright lilac, with some touches of cool lavender.

 42. Purple Satin Curls

 Sometimes a stylist can get the hair so shiny, healthy, and soft that it looks like a luxurious fabric.
-The touchable curls work so well with one of my favorite lavender hair color ideas.
+The touchable curls work so well with one of my favorite purple hair color ideas.

 43. Dark Grey and Lavender Ombre